Overload (video game): Development

 Members of Revival Productions, the studio behind the game, include founders Matt Toschlog and Mike Kulas, who started Parallax Software, the company behind the first two Descent titles, as well as Luke Schneider from Radian Games.

 The development for Overload started out as an idea to create a tunnel shooter for the 20th anniversary of the release of Descent, with the idea slowly shifting into that of a 6DOF game with virtual reality support and eventually into a Descent-like game.
 The project started with Mike Kulas, Matt Toschlog and Luke Schneider in an email discussion, with Schneider being the one to come up with the name Overload.
 In September 2014, Toschlog announced to former Parallax Software employees about the project and the establishment of Revival Productions.
 While the project was put on hold for some time, it continued as Chris Claflin, a former artist at Volition (one of the two companies Parallax Software originally split into), joined the project.
 The four launched their Kickstarter campaign on February 10, 2016.
 The project was partially funded with $306,537 raised from 4,896 backers on March 12.

 The game was originally single-player only, but a free multiplayer expansion was first promised to all Kickstarter backers and eventually to all game owners.
 The user interface was particularly inspired by Elite Dangerous and heads-up displays of fighter jets.
 Among the people who developed the music and sound effects for Overload were Dan Wentz and Allister Brimble, who worked on the original sound design and MIDI music of Descent, and Jerry Berlongieri, who worked on the music of Descent 3.
 In February 2016, Dan Wentz released previews for the game soundtrack via his SoundCloud account.

 The game is developed with Unity 5.
 A 'playable teaser' was released on March 7, 2016 via the Steam distribution platform and a second demo showcasing VR features of the game was demonstrated at PAX west in September.
 The game was made available on Steam via the early access model in March 2017.
 The early access version received several updates through 2017 and 2018.
 The Windows, macOS and Linux versions of Overload were released on May 31, 2018, while the versions for PlayStation 4 and Xbox One came later in Q3 2018.
+Revival Productions closed their doors after Overload was released and merged the company back into Volition Inc./Parallax Software.